 Car is pretty good for a few laps then develops the pushy-loosy syndrome.
 Also RR gains a lot of pressure (I think this is the issue causing the push in and loose out condition.
 Without going into great detail with its setup what are we looking to do?
 More/Less Wedge?
 Stiffer RR spring Softer RR Spring?
 The car is close.
 Thanks all.

-I copied and pasted this information from another post for you.....
+I copied and pasted this information, from another post that I made, for you.....

 These are general rules of thumb for a dirt circle track chassis that have worked for me....